sagemath/trac_to_gh/Issue 6771.md

 # Issue 6771: speed up pynac --> polynomials conversion, since it is really slow

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6771

 Original creator: was